Harwedynd History, Family Crest & Coats of Arms

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Harwedynd family name include Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

 Early Notables of the Harwedynd family (pre 1700)

-More information is included under the topic Early Harwedynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Harwedynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harwedynd family